 As if every word, every gesture or movement required an enormous expense of energy, practically nothing was said, nothing moved.
 Only the boy seemed possessed with enough force to move and gather the tamarind.

 I followed the sign indicating the bathroom and exited through a back door out into the searing heat.
 Two women in their twenties cut across the street at the end of the ally.
 I could picture the heads of the men sitting inside, turning instinctively to follow the women, devouring their bodies.
 Dressed in exotic colours their mini-skirts were so short as to barely cover them, there legs appeared longer with so much skin exposed.
 They were gone as quickly as they had appeared, a splash of colour leaving nothing behind, an exotic touch amidst the desolation.

 I entered the stinking bathroom, the smell was enough to make you wretch, but after the journey here I needed to relieve myself.
-The toilet was a brown splattered porcelain tray which I stood as far away from as possible attempting to hold my breath, which was impossible.
-I unzipped myself and arched my back letting out a long hot stream of yellow liquid that cascaded onto the filthy porcelain.
-I wondered how many disease laboured microbes lurked inches from my feet, I concentrated my aim to try to avoid splashes, the relief of emptying my bladder gave a satisfying feeling of well being.
+The toilet was a brown splattered porcelain tray.
+I stood as far away as possible, attempting to hold my breath, which was impossible.
+I unzipped myself and arched my back, letting out a long hot stream of yellow liquid that cascaded onto the filthy porcelain.
+I wondered how many disease laboured microbes lurked inches from my feet.
+I concentrated my aim to try to avoid splashes, the relief of emptying my bladder gave a satisfying feeling of well being.

 Back inside I walked past the fat man at the counter who had his head down reading the newspaper.
 The boy in the faded red shorts had left with his drink and the tamarind.
 The bench by the window was unchanged, the people sitting there had not moved, it was almost surreal.